o3de/o3de.org/content/docs/engine-dev/gems/scriptcanvas/_index.md

 {{< note >}}
-This information is for developers of the Script Canvas Gem, or for those who are working on low-level Gems which require taking advantage of Script Canvas or infrastructure it uses.
+This information is for developers of the Script Canvas Gem, or for those who are working on low-level Gems which require taking advantage of Script Canvas or the infrastructure it uses.
 If you're a user working with Script Canvas, please refer to the [Script Canvas User Guide](/docs/user-guide/gems/reference/script/script-canvas).
 {{< /note >}}

 {{< todo >}}